Nutrition for Health (Revision 9)

 Faculty: Faculty of Science and Technology

 NUTR 331 has a Challenge for Credit option.
 Students who are challenging NUTR 331 and NUTR 330 will not be eligible for a refund of the learning resources.
-The learning resources package contains computer disks that you must use in order to complete the challenge.

 Nutrition 331: Nutrition for Health surveys the basic principles of human nutrition and the relationships between nutrition and chronic diseases.
 There is now a large body of evidence demonstrating that diet has a major impact on health.
 In this course, we examine all aspects of this subject.